-iando.ai answers tenant no heat, weak heat, thermostat, owner-update, access, vendor, and after-hours calls 24/7 so resident impact and the next approved dispatch or callback path are captured fast.
+iando.ai answers tenant no heat, weak heat, thermostat, owner update, access, vendor, and after-hours calls 24/7 so resident impact, cold-night concern, and the next approved dispatch or callback path are captured before frustration spreads.

-Built for property managers where the first answer needs to sound calm, capture winter comfort and access context, avoid unsafe promises, and give staff or vendors a useful maintenance handoff.
+Built for property managers where the first answer has to sound calm, capture winter comfort and access context, avoid unsafe promises, and give staff or vendors a useful maintenance handoff.

 • 24/7 first answer for tenant no heat and weak heat calls